mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 #### Action

 * nothing matched: usually insert
+* document matched: overwrite? update?? ???

-* source ----> target
+##### source ----> target

-When documents coming from the *source* to the *target*, either each incoming document doesn't *merge* anything in the *target*, or it *merges*.
-If nothing is *merged*, usually, you will want to *insert the new document*.
-If something is *merged*, you will probably want to somehow overwrite this document.
+When documents coming from the *source* to the *target*, either each incoming document doesn't *match* anything in the *target*, or it *matches*.
+If nothing is *matched*, usually, you will want to *insert the new document*.
+If something is *matched*, you will probably want to somehow *overwrite this document*.

 Right?
 Maybe update it with new information, or completely replace it.

 We give you two fields in $merge to specify what action should be taken when there isn't a match or when there is a match.